The Corporate Immigration Review: Peru

 The immigration status afforded by an investor visa is suitable for those foreign citizens who enter the country to settle, develop or manage one or more investments.
 This visa is addressed in Section V.

 Family member visa

 Spouses, parents, children under 18 years old and dependants that enter Peru following their working relatives may request a family member visa.
 This visa is meant to extend the immigration status of the Peruvian citizen or foreign resident in Peru to their foreign family members or dependants.
-After a foreign citizen has obtained the proper immigration status, the corresponding visas for his or her family may be processed.6 The most important change to this immigration status for family members is the recent introduction of the ability to work or render services in Peru, which was contested in the past.
+After a foreign citizen has obtained the proper immigration status, the corresponding visas for his or her family may be processed.7 The most important change to this immigration status for family members is the recent introduction of the ability to work or render services in Peru, which was contested in the past.

 The permanent visa is the only immigration status that allows an indefinite stay in Peru.
 To qualify for this category of visa, the foreign national needs to provide the immigration authorities with evidence of at least three consecutive years of permanent residence in Peru, without having left the country for more than 365 consecutive days.
 Family members of foreign permanent residents in Peru may also obtain this permanent migratory status.
-Even if this visa allows an indefinite stay in Peru, permanent residents must renew their foreign identity card every five years (children and teenagers must do it every three years).
+Even if this visa allows an indefinite stay in Peru, permanent residents must renew their foreign identity card every five years (children and teenagers must do this every three years).